 Thank you for your interest in the Linehan Artist Scholars Program.
 In addition to the information you supplied on the UMBC Common Application, you will need to complete the Linehan Artist Scholars application to be considered as a candidate for the program.
 When completing the application you will not have the option to save and return at a later time.
 You will need to complete and submit your application in one sitting.
-The application and all supplemental materials must be received by January 15, 2015.
+The application and all supplemental materials must be received by the priority deadline.

 Please refer to the information below in preparation for completing the Linehan Artist Scholars application.

 The Linehan Artist Scholars application will require that you have your UMBC Campus ID.
 Your Campus ID will be sent approximately five to seven business days after you have submitted your Common Application to UMBC.
 We strongly encourage you to complete your undergraduate admissions package before November 1.
 This includes submission of your Common Application, high school transcript, and standardized test score results.

 You should prepare short essay answers of 300 words or less.
 The application will allow you to cut and paste your answers from your word processing software into the form.
 The questions you will need to answer are: